| Contents: | Main | Chapter | See Also: | Getting Started Manual | Advanced User Manual | |||

 Each entry in a file corresponds to a positive-valued key subscript, the internal entry number, of the file global.
-All data pertaining to an entry will be stored in global nodes descendent from that subscript.
-The value of the .01 field of an entry is always stored in the first ^-piece of subscript zero, descendent from the internal entry number subscript.
-Thus, for entry #1, an employee named John Jones, you would have:
+All data pertaining to an entry is stored in Global nodes descendent from that subscript.
+The value of the .01 field of an entry is always stored in the first ^-piece of subscript Zero, descendent from the internal entry number subscript.
+Thus, for entry #1, an employee named THREE FMEMPLOYEE, you would have:

 Notice that the entry for the employee's department in this file is a number.
-This means that the employee's department is internal entry number 3 in the Department file; and to find the employee's department, you would have to consult that file.
-The 7-digit number representing the employee's date of birth is FileMan's way of internally representing 12/25/1934.
+This means that the employee's department is internal entry number 3 in the (fictitious) DEPARTMENT file; and to find the employee's department, you would have to consult that file.
+The 7-digit number representing the employee's date of birth (e.g., 2341225) is VA FileMan's way of internally representing 12/25/1934.

-How is multiple-valued data, such as skill, stored?
+How is Multiple-valued data (e.g., skill) stored?
 There can be one or five or ten skills on file for a given employee and they obviously cannot all be stored (in the general case) in a single subscript.
 VA FileMan's answer is to make the skills list a subfile within the employee entry.
-This requires adding subscripts beyond the first internal key subscript which are different in value from the zero subscript that stores each employee's name, sex, and birth date.
-For example, if John Jones currently has two (free-text) skills on file, you can consider those to be entries #1 and #2 in a two-entry file, which can extend at a lower level from any unused subscript, say from SX as shown below:
+This requires adding subscripts beyond the first internal key subscript that are different in value from the Zero subscript that stores each employee's name, sex, and birth date.
+For example, if THREE FMEMPLOYEE currently has two (FREE TEXT) skills on file, you can consider those to be entries #1 and #2 in a two-entry file, which can extend at a lower level from any unused subscript, say from SX as shown in Figure 361:

 ^EMP(0)="EMPLOYEE^3I^9^3"